Financial-Times/n-search-query-parser/README.md

 ## Grammar

-The parser will return an array of _tokens_.
+The tokenizer will return an array of _tokens_.
 Each token has a `type` property and the raw `text` that it was generated from.
 The types are:

 - **group** is an expression within parentheses.
 - **phrase** is a word or series of words within double quotes.
 - **operator** is one of `'AND'`, `'OR'` or `'NOT'`.
 - **word** is any series of characters up to, but not including a whitespace.

-The `group`, `phrase` and `word` tokens may also have an `operand` property which indicates they are on the right-hand side of an `operator`.

 ## Performance